AnkitKori/AnkitKori/README.md

 <h1 align="center">Hi 👋, I'm Ankit Kori</h1>
 <h3 align="left">A motivated student pursuing M.Sc.
-Data Science and AI,seeking opportunities where I can utilize my Statistical, mathematical and technical skills to solve real life problems related to analyzing a big volume of datasets to draw insights that can help with business decisions.
-A passionate frontend developer from India</h3>
+Data Science and AI,seeking opportunities where I can utilize my Statistical, mathematical and technical skills to solve real life problems related to analyzing a big volume of datasets to draw insights that can help with business decisions.</h3>

 - 🔭 I’m currently working on **Machine learning and Deep learning**
 - 🌱 I’m currently learning: **Powerbi**